-Coffee will get you only so far.
-So…to keep yourself sane both now AND when the world returns back to “normal… try these mindset hacks to shift out of negative mindset you may be in.
+To keep yourself sane, try these mindset hacks to shift out of negative mindset you may be in.

 There’s no right or wrong way here.
 Run in place, do some yoga or stretching, pound it out on the treadmill or spin bike, do jumping jacks or burpees…just get moving.
 Physical activity releases endorphins, the hormone that reduces stress and anxiety.